Braiding Majorana corner modes in a second-order topological superconductor: Wilson loop operators

-The last equality is presented in the main text [\cref{eq:wlo1}], however, the first equality of \cref{eq:wlo1app} is used in practice to compute the WLO, with a finite number $N$ of $\bm k$ points.
-The spectrum of the WLO is found by solving
+The last equality of \cref{eq:wlo1app} represents the formal definition of the WLO, although in practice the first equality therein is used (with a finite number $N$ of $\bm k$ points).
+The operator $\mathcal{W}_{x,\bm k}$ characterizes the $x$ boundary~\cite{Coh2009,Yu2011,Qi2011a} and, for this reason, we may refer to it as "the edge Hamiltonian" \footnote{The Hermitian edge Hamiltonian $H_{\text{ edge}}$ could be related to the \emph{unitary} WLO through the mapping $\mathcal{W}_{x,\bm k} = \exp\left(i H_{\text{ edge}}\right)$.}.
+This becomes clear if one proceeds to obtaining the spectrum of the WLO by solving

-In the main text, the connection between the $N_\text{occ}\times N_\text{occ}$ unitary operator $\mathcal{W}_{x,\bm k}$ and the physics at the $x$ edge was mentioned.
-Here, we emphasize additionally that the eigenvalues $\lambda_{x}^n$ are related to the surface charge polarization \cite{Blount1962,King-Smith1993}, since their phases are proportional to the Wannier charge centers (WCCs) $\bar{x}_n$:
+The eigenvalues $\lambda_{x}^n$ are related to the surface charge polarization \cite{Blount1962,King-Smith1993}, since their phases (non-Abelian Berry phases, $\phi_x^n$) are proportional to the Wannier charge centers (WCCs) $\bar{x}_n$:

-Here, the quantity $\bar{x}_n$ is defined $\mod\,a$, as the center of the $n$-th hybrid Wannier function, which is maximally localized in $x$-direction and Bloch-like in $k_y$-direction \cite{Marzari1997,Soluyanov2011}.
-Typical shapes for the flow of WCCs $\bar{x}_n$ are displayed in \wccx~and \wcc.
+Here, the quantity $\bar{x}_n$ is defined $\mod\,a$, as the center of the $n$-th hybrid Wannier function, which is maximally localized in $x$-direction and Bloch-like in $k_y$-direction \cite{Soluyanov2011}.
+Typical shapes for the flow of WCCs $\bar{x}_n$ in our model are displayed in \wccsapp~($n$ goes from $1$ to $N_\text{occ}=2$).

-\textit{Symmetry protection of the WCC crossings.} Let's consider first $\bm{s}=(0,0)$ and $\bm{b}=(-0.3,0)$, for which the WCCs $\bar{x}_j(k_y)$ anticross, as shown in \wcc.
-The discussion around \cref{CMy} proved that the edge states were protected by $\mathcal{CM}_y$ symmetry, which arose from the crystalline symmetry $\mathcal{R}_{2x}$ (multiplied with the effective 2D chiral symmetry $\mathcal{CM}_z$, see \cref{tablesymm}).
-This was the only crystalline symmetry of the 1D system, however the bulk (and therefore the WCCs, too) possesses two additional symmetries: mirror reflection $\mathcal{M}_x$ and inversion $\mathcal{I}$.
-The anticrossing of the WCCs is, in fact, owed to inversion symmetry $\mathcal{I}$, and this feature survives even when $\bm{b} \nparallel \hat{\bm x}$, since the magnetic field pseudovectors $\bm{B}_{c,d}$ are invariant to inversion.
-If we have additionally $\bm{s}=(0,0.3)$ [while $\bm{b}=(-0.3,0)$], then only $\mathcal{M}_x$ survives in the bulk and thus both the 1D ribbon and the WCCs are gapped -- see \wccx.
+\textbf{Symmetry protection of the WCC crossings.} Let us assume first $\bm{s}=(0,0)$ and $\bm{b}=(-0.3,0)$, for which the WCCs $\bar{x}_j(k_y)$ anticross, as shown in \wccapp.
+The discussion of \cref{CMy} proves that the edge states are protected by $\mathcal{CM}_y$ symmetry, which arise from the crystalline symmetry $\mathcal{R}_{2x}$ (multiplied with the effective 2D chiral symmetry $\mathcal{CM}_z$, see \cref{tablesymm}).
+This is the only crystalline symmetry of the 1D system, however the bulk (and therefore the WCCs, too) possesses two additional symmetries: mirror reflection $\mathcal{M}_x$ and inversion $\mathcal{I}$.
+The anticrossing of the WCCs is, in fact, owed to inversion symmetry $\mathcal{I}$, and this feature survives even when $\bm{b} \nparallel \hat{\bm x}$, since the magnetic field pseudovector $\bm{b}$ is invariant to inversion.
+If we have additionally $\bm{s}=(0,0.3)$ [while $\bm{b}=(-0.3,0)$], then only $\mathcal{M}_x$ survives in the bulk and thus both the 1D ribbon and the WCCs (\wccxapp) are gapped.